Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 1. Go to Jenkins -> Manage Jenkins -> Nodes -> New Node
 2. Add the node name and set "Permanent Agent"
 3. Put in the name and the remote root directory, you should have a special user like ``jenkins`` to run it so set ``/home/jenkins/``
-4. Set the lables which this slave can run, for example ``DockerCI``
+4. Set the labels which this slave can run, for example ``DockerCI``
 5. Have the Launch method set to Launch agent via Java Web Start
 6. Save
 7. Click on that slave in the list to get to the online/offline view of it